ralsina/clusterhat-saltstack/README.md

 **Make sure the salt-ssh user can login into pi@pacman.local without a password!**

 Setup the controller and the NFS boot data for the workers.
-This will take a while:
+This will take a while (as in, maybe half an hour!):

 * `salt-ssh -i -v -l trace --thin-extra-modules=salt 'pacman' state.apply controller`
 * `salt-ssh -i pacman -r 'sudo reboot'`